 [Read Related: I am Not Married And I am Happy]

 There is a sense of pride when we see our school and college friends form new bonds within their married lives; they become wives, mothers, and daughter-in-laws, and represent what a woman of strength is emotionally capable of.
-We also sympathize and support those who have struggled to find the courage to walk away from unhappy marriages in the name of family honor, not wanting to be the perpetrator to bring shame to the family even if it means suffering in silence.
+We also sympathize and support those who have struggled to find the courage to walk away from unhappy marriages in the name of family honour, not wanting to be the perpetrator to bring shame to the family even if it means suffering in silence.

 Ladies, we’ve fought so hard for impartiality, to want to be recognized as equals against our male peers.
 So why are our achievements outside of a marriage still not equally as celebrated?
 Why is the question of my methods of finding Mr. Right the first on the agenda of some (not all) married friends, many of whom I haven’t seen in years?
 What am I doing about it?
 Don’t I realize how hard it will be to find him the longer I wait?
 Have I tried Shaadi.com?
 Don’t I want kids?
 Will I ever realize that career isn’t everything?